 Damages are reduced in direct proportion to the victim’s degree of fault.

 So, pushing blame onto your deceased family member will mean the insurance company (or another party) will have to pay you less money for your devastating loss.

 Our Vista wrongful death attorneys will be here to stand up for your family member at every turn.
 We’ll be their voice and fight to ensure that they’re not assigned blame when it’s inappropriate.
 If they did contribute to the accident, our team will work hard to minimize how much liability they’re assigned.

 Schedule a Free Consultation With a Trusted Vista Wrongful Death Lawyer

 Following a fatal accident in Vista, California, your family may be entitled to compensation.
-Don’t hesitate to call Petrov Law Firm for help with your fight for maximum damages.
+Don’t hesitate to call Petrov Personal Injury Lawyers for help with your fight for maximum damages.

 Our Vista wrongful death lawyers are ready to put 20+ years of combined experience behind your case.
 We’ve won tens of millions for families like yours.
 Let us work to get the best results for you.

-Contact our law office in Vista to get started with a free consultation today.
+Contact our law office in Vista at (619) 344-0360 to get started with a free consultation today.

 Our personal injury law firm in Vista, CA also provides:

 - Motorcycle Accident Lawyer in Vista, CA